During the Vietnam War, the defense of

 others.
 The Viet Cong, in less than five minutes, wiped out an entire

 The attack hammered home a hard message.
 To fight in the air, the Air Force

 had to be able to fight on the ground."

 Above Published in AF Times

-Tan Son Nhut Air Base was a huge military installation
+Tan Son Nhut AB Air Base was a huge military installation

 located outside of Saigon.
 It was also the airport for the city of Saigon.